jason-xxl/methodman/README.md

 As extra features,

-- supports parallel unittest (assuming no side effect) by equipting [GoroutineLocalStorage](https://github.com/tylerb/gls).
-Mocking in one goroutine won't affect mocking in another goroutine.
+- supports parallel unittest.
+Mocking in one goroutine is invisible in another goroutine.
 - supports mocking with a temporary func, which could be useful for simulating timeout, panic, mock with internal state (via closure), or any other kind of side-effects.
 - certain helper support to make conversion from integration-test to unit-test easiler.
 This could be useful in refactoring old code base.
 See the sections below.